loganmarchione/loganmarchione/README.md

 # Hello World 👋

-My name is Logan Marchione.
+My name is Logan Marchione and I'm a Sr. Software Engineer on the Platform team at [Rapid7](https://github.com/rapid7).

 ## Languages and tools